sjjj-dev/mindex-code-challenge/README.md

 This was even easier than Task 1.
 It probably would've been better design for me to add the data as a new field to the Employee table, but since I don't know Spring Boot well and didn't want to touch the existing classes, I just created a new Compensation table in the same way the Employee table was created.
 Compensation also uses employeeId as its primary key and doesn't generate new ones.
 This means Compensation data can only be added after Employees are created.
 This makes sense and links Compensation to Employee objects through the shared key.

 ## How to Run
 The application may be executed by running `gradlew bootRun`.
-Test may be run by using `gradlew test`.
+Tests may be run by using `gradlew test`.

 ### Added EndPoints
 ```